Here are a few options for bathroom sinks that can work for you.

 Cons: Consider the fact that you won’t have any storage space under the bathroom sink or any counter space around it.

-Good for: Traditional schemes.
+Good for: Traditional design schemes.